cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 ~~~

 This file includes your unique password as PostgreSQL superuser.
-Then, using your favorite browser, go on `http://localhost:8080/phppgadmin` and login as `pgadmin` user with the password you just gathered.
+Then, using your favorite browser, go on `http://localhost:8080/phppgadmin` and login as `pgadmin` user with the password you've just gathered.

 You are now in autonomy for the management of the database.